-WE NEED A REPLY FROM EVERYONE RECEIVING A REPORT FORM, INCLUDING individuals, landlords, tenants, partnerships, corporations, institutions, and THOSE NOT CONDUCTING AGRICULTURAL OPERATIONS.
+WE NEED A REPLY FROM EVERYONE RECEIVING A REPORT FORM, INCLUDING individuals, landlords, tenants, partnerships, corporation WE NEED A REPLY FROM EVERYONE RECEIVING A REPURIT FORM, INCLUDING individuals, landlords, tenants, partnerships, corporations, institutions, and THOSE NOT CONDUCTING AGRICULTURAL OPERATIONS.
 Each case included in the census has a unique census file number (CFN).
-In order to make the census results as complete and accurate as possible, we need to obtain information about every census file number.
+In order tase make the census results as complete and accurate as possible, we need to obtain information about every census file number